juj/fbcp-ili9341/README.md

 Yes, it does, although not quite as well as on Pi 3B.
 If you'd like it to run better on a Pi Zero, leave a thumbs up at https://github.com/raspberrypi/userland/issues/440 - hard problems are difficult to justify prioritizing unless it is known that many people care about them.

+#### The driver works well, but image is rotated 90 degrees.
+How do I rotate the display between landscape and portrait?

+Edit the file `config.h` and comment out the line `#define DISPLAY_OUTPUT_LANDSCAPE`.
+This will make the display output in portrait mode, effectively rotating it by 90 degrees.
+Note that this only affects the pixel memory reading mode of the display.
+It is not possible to change the panel scan order to run between landscape and portrait, the SPI displays typically always scan in portrait mode.
+The result is that it will change the panel vsync tearing mode from "straight line tearing" over to "diagonal tearing" (see the section About Tearing above).

+If you do not want to have diagonal tearing, but would prefer straight line tearing, then additionally enable the option `#define DISPLAY_FLIP_ORIENTATION_IN_SOFTWARE` in `config.h`.
+That will restore straight line tearing, but it will also increase overall CPU consumption.

 #### The driver works well, but image is upside down.
 How do I rotate the display?

 Enable the option `#define DISPLAY_ROTATE_180_DEGREES` in `config.h`.
 This should rotate the SPI display to show up the other way around, while keeping the HDMI connected display orientation unchanged.
 Another option is to utilize a `/boot/config.txt` option [display_rotate=2](https://www.raspberrypi.org/forums/viewtopic.php?t=120793), which rotates both the SPI output and the HDMI output.

+Note that the setting `DISPLAY_ROTATE_180_DEGREES` only affects the pixel memory reading mode of the display.
+It is not possible to flip the panel scan to run inverted by 180 degrees.
+This means that adjusting these settings will also have effects of changing the visual appearance of the vsync tearing artifact.
+If you have the ability to mount the display 180 degrees around in your project, it is recommended to do that instead of using the `DISPLAY_ROTATE_180_DEGREES` option.

 #### How exactly do I edit the build options to e.g. remove the statistics lines or change some other option?